-Melaleuca thymifolia, Thyme-leaf Honey-myrtle, is one of a number of small melaleucas that reach a maximum height of 1.5 metres.
-It has a possible spread of 3 metres.
+Melaleuca thymifolia, Thyme-leaf Honey-myrtle, is one of a number of small melaleucas that reach a maximum height of about 1.5 metres, spreading to 3 metres.

-Plants usually take a blooming rest in winter.
+Plants flower for most of the year, usually taking a rest in winter.
 Tip pruning will prevent plants becoming dishevelled.

 There are a number of cultivars including ‘Pink Lace’, ‘White Lace’ and a compact, low growing form known as ‘Little Beauty’.
 We have found that the conventional form with mauve-purple flowers is the most vigorous.

 It can spread into a dense shrub, creating good bird-habitat.